pytest-dev/pytest/doc/en/explanation/goodpractices.rst

 .. _`src-layout`:

-Generally, but especially if you use the default import mode, it is **strongly** suggested to use a ``src`` layout.
+Generally, but especially if you use the default import mode ``prepend``, it is **strongly** suggested to use a ``src`` layout.
 Here, your application root package resides in a sub-directory of your root: